koyo-nic/grass-course-veroa/slides/01_general_intro_grass/PITCHME.md

 ---
 @snap[nort span-80]
-## Brief story about GRASS GIS
+<h2>Brief history about GRASS GIS</h2>
 @snapend

 @snap[west list-content-verbose span-100]
 @ul[](false)
 - GRASS GIS, commonly referred as GRASS (Geographic Resources Analysis Support System), is a free and open source GIS software suite used for geospatial data management and analysis, image processing, graphics and maps production, spatial modeling, and visualization.
-- GRASS GIS is currently used in academic and commercial settings around the world, as well as by many governmental agencies and environmental consulting companies.
+- Currently used in academic and commercial settings around the world, as well as by many governmental agencies and environmental consulting companies.
 It is a founding member of the Open Source Geospatial Foundation (OSGeo).
-- It was originally developed by the U.S. Army Construction Engineering Research Laboratories (USA-CERL, 1982-1995) as a tool for land management and environmental planning by the military.
+- Originally developed by the U.S. Army Construction Engineering Research Laboratories (USA-CERL, 1982-1995) as a tool for land management and environmental planning by the military.
 @ulend
-@spanend
+@snapend

 ---?image=template/img/grass.png&position=bottom&size=100% 30%